arc-language/core-parser/PACKAGE.md

 	// EnterSyscallExpression is called when entering the syscallExpression production.
 	EnterSyscallExpression(c *SyscallExpressionContext)

+	// EnterIntrinsicExpression is called when entering the intrinsicExpression production.
+	EnterIntrinsicExpression(c *IntrinsicExpressionContext)

 	// ExitCompilationUnit is called when exiting the compilationUnit production.
 	ExitCompilationUnit(c *CompilationUnitContext)